Skip to main content

 • If the timestamp is outside the acceptable window, the exit node discards the message.

 iii.
-Verifiy Response
+Verify Response

 • Compute the SHA-256 hash of the message and check if the hash meets the difficulty requirement, i.e., has at least 18 leading zeros.